Program and Advisor Information

 Continuation and Graduation Requirements

-To be allowed to continue in the speech-language pathology program and Special Education Department, students must meet the following criteria:
+To be allowed to continue in this Communication Sciences and Disorders program and the Special Education & Communication Sciences and Disorders Department, students must meet the following criteria:

 - Maintain a cumulative GPA of 3.0 or better.